lando/lando/docs/issues/file-sync.md

 ### 1. Has my sync stalled or failed?

-A common reason for a failed sync is that the docker filesharing daemon have crashed.
+A common reason for a failed sync is that the docker filesharing daemon has crashed.
 You can resolve the latter by restarting the docker daemon itself.

 ### 2. Is my app located in a shared directory?